Archana Puran Singh

-Archana Puran Singh Sethi known as Archana Puran Singh (born 26 September 1962) is an Indian actress and television personality.
+Archana Puran Singh (born 26 September 1962) is an Indian actress and television personality.
 She is known for her comedy roles in several Hindi films and as a judge in the comedy shows The Kapil Sharma Show and Comedy Circus.
 She is widely remembered for her supporting roles in several films, best known for playing Miss Braganza in the romance Kuch Kuch Hota Hai (1998).
 Archana Puran Singh has been featured in more than 100 films and television series.

 Early life

 Archana Puran Singh is a Rajput.
 She was born in Dehradun to Chaudhary Puran Singh, an affluent lawyer who owned Chevrolet Impala car and had represented Sanjay Gandhi in 1975-1977 Emergency in India related cases, but did not want his children to become lawyers as he believed this profession sometimes required compromise with own conscience while representing the clients.
 She is the third among the four siblings.

 After she completed her 1st to 11th at Convent of Jesus and Mary, Dehradun, she went on to Lady Shri Ram College in Delhi to study literature where she stayed in the college hostel.
 After she finished college, her father coincidentally connected to his old friends in Mumbai for reasons unrelated to movies, but series of events saw Archana moving to Mumbai in a paying guest house where she stayed for four years with Mitali Mukherjee - wife of singer Bhupinder Singh.